garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 continue to contend that I am not anti-dessert.
 I'm just anti-sugar that exists in all of the foods that you wouldn't even think have sugar in them.
-In reality, that's most of the processed food you buy at the grocery store.
+In reality, that's most of the packaged food you buy at the grocery store.

 The specific pieces the book attributes to a healthy